anharrington/handsonpython/rstP/websummary.rst

 Summary
 =======

-#.
-The Overall Process for Creating Dynamic Web Pages
+A. The Overall Process for Creating Dynamic Web Pages

    Making dynamic web pages has a number of steps.
 I have suggested several ways of decoupling the parts, so you can alter the order,